hsenasilva/sample-cqrs/README.md

 Getting Started
 ---------------

-To work on the sample code, you'll need to clone your project's repository to your local computer.
+To work on the sample code, you'll need to clone project's repository to your local computer.
 If you haven't, do that first.

 1. Install maven.
 See https://maven.apache.org/install.html for details.